 Originally self-published as The Boy with Fire, The Phoenix King is an Indian inspired fantasy with sci-fi elements.

 I loved Elena, she is a 25 year old princess/soon to be queen who is determined to bring change to her kingdom.
 Reading about a brown main character in a fantasy book, and coming across familiar words such as chaas, adrak wali chai, and burfi made my South Asian heart so happy.
 We also get the point of view of Elena's father, Leo, and an assassin called Yassen.
 I have to admit that I was disappointed with the name choices of Leo and Elena.
 I wish the author had gone for more authentic Indian names rather than these Western ones.
-It just didn't make sense to me seeing as other side characters had Indian names.
+It just didn't make sense to me seeing as the other characters had Indian names.
 That aside, I thought Leo was an interesting and morally grey character.
 I honestly don't think I've ever been so torn about what to think of a character.
 Some of the things he did were terrible, but at the same time he truly wanted what was best for his daughter and his kingdom.
 I mean, it was hard not to feel for him.

 Overall, I thoroughly enjoyed The Phoenix King and am looking forward to the sequel.